-My secondary area of research is concerned with how gender is produced and its consequences at the individual level.
+My secondary area of research is in the sociology of gender.
+Here I am concerned with how gender is produced and its consequences at the individual level.
 This work is grounded in the “doing gender” perspective, originally proposed by West and Zimmerman.
 A large body of research drawing on this perspective has shown how we establish and reinforce gender through the division of domestic and paid work, through gendered bodily displays (i.e., dress, makeup, etc.), and by maintaining a separation between the home and the workplace.
 However, my research differs from previous research in this area in that I examine gender in a setting where these typical strategies of doing gender are challenged—the family farm.
-Broadly speaking, I pose the question, how do we “do gender” when the work we do challenges our achievement of gender and when we cannot easily separate our home and work lives?
+Broadly speaking, I pose the question, how do we “do gender” when the work we do challenges our achievement of gender?